 Performance of a unitary gate is conveniently assessed by its average gate fidelity, which averages state fidelity based on a uniform distribution of input states for the gate~\cite{nielsen2002}.
 A subtlety with nonlinear quantum-gate fidelity is that the gate acting on a superposition of initial quantum states is not necessarily the superposition of the gate acting on the two initial quantum states.
 Nevertheless, we also assess the performance of nonlinear quantum gates by average gate fidelity, whose definition survives the transition from linear to nonlinear quantum mechanics.
 Specifically, even for nonlinear quantum gates, the average gate fidelity for ideal gate~$\bm{U}$ is specified similarly as

-for~d$\mu(\psi)$ the uniform, or Haar, measure with~$\psi$ labelling states and the fideity integrand defined in Eq.~(\ref{eq:statefidelity}).
-For the subsequent convenience, we employ the symbols~$\mathcal{F}_\text{max}$ and~$\mathcal{F}_\text{min}$ to represent the maximum and minimum fidelity, respectively.
+for~d$\mu(\psi)$ the uniform, or Haar, measure with~$\psi$ labeling states and the fideity integrand defined in Eq.~(\ref{eq:statefidelity}).
+For subsequent convenience, we employ the symbols~$\mathcal{F}_\text{max}$ and~$\mathcal{F}_\text{min}$ to represent the maximum and minimum fidelity, respectively.